kdandy/TelegramRAT-BadUSB/README.md

 git clone https://github.com/kdandy/crimson-BadUSB
 ```

-2. Open `Used your BadUSB` to see the dashboard
+2. Open `Used your BadUSB` to see the computer

 ## Demo and Documentation